Gorilla-Lab-SCUT/Fantasia3D/README.md

 - ***(appearance modeling) Use some additional prompts.*** Using some additional prompts, such as "a DSLR photo of {your text}, black background" can improve the realism of appearance in most cases (but not all).

-- ***(appearance modeling) Add nagative prompt.*** Setting appropriate negative prompts can improve the visual quality in appearance modeling.
+- ***(appearance modeling) Add negative prompt.*** Setting appropriate negative prompts can improve the visual quality in appearance modeling.

 # Coordinate System